For a cleaner, greener community

 Community Solar

 Community solar offers a great opportunity for residents and businesses to support clean energy without installing solar panels on their property.
-Through community solar programs, participants subscribe to a portion of a local solar farm and receive credits on their utility bill for the energy produced.
+Through community solar programs, participants subscribe to a portion of a local solar array and receive credits on their utility bill for the energy produced.
 This can lead to significant savings while helping to reduce carbon emissions and reliance on fossil fuels.
 The flexibility of community solar allows more people to access renewable energy, even if they rent, live in shaded areas, or cannot afford the upfront costs of solar installation.
 It’s a convenient and impactful way to participate in New York’s clean energy transition.